Two Part Nappy Systems

 To get round the drying issue of All in Ones, and also

-There are also a couple of All In One type nappy systems which get around the drying time problems by being styled as a one-piece affair but having a detachable nappy part from the cover.
-These are the Snugglenaps Easy Gro (and All In One) and the Hempresto system - neither of which we currently stock, but we can obtain these, and also the Fuzzi Bunz, Happy Heiny's, Minkis and Nature Babies Stuffables which consist of a wrap with a fleece inner layer forming a pouch into which is stuffed the absorbent nappy.
+There are also All In Two type nappy systems which get around the drying time problems by being styled as a one-piece affair but having a detachable nappy part from the cover.
+These have a separate absorbent pad that fastens nto the PUL outer with poppers, such as the Mother-ease Duo.
 This means the 2 bits can be separated for washing and drying.
-Cost savings may also be made with these systems as less nappy covers may be needed because the drying time is considerably reduced.
+Cost savings may also be made with these systems as less nappy covers may be needed to absorbent inners because the drying time is considerably reduced.

 So in which order do I put everything together?
 It's usually easiest to lay the wrap out first and put everything on top: